 1.2.
 “Laws” means, collectively, all applicable national and local laws, common laws, statutes, ordinances, codes, rules, regulations, orders, decrees or other pronouncements of any Government, administrative or judicial authority having the effect of law.

-1.3 “Territory” shall mean [the West Bank].
+1.3 “Territory” shall mean the West Bank.

-1.4 “Territory Residents” shall mean [habitual residents in the Territory].
+1.4 “Territory Residents” shall mean habitual residents in the Territory.

 1.5 “Vaccine” shall include (a) all vaccines manufactured, in whole or in part, or supplied, directly or indirectly, by or on behalf of Pfizer or BioNTech or any of their Affiliates to Israel or PA pursuant to the Israel-Pfizer Agreement or the PA-Pfizer Agreement, as applicable, that are intended for the prevention of the human disease COVID-19 or any other human disease, in each case which is caused by any of the virus SARS-CoV-2, and/or any or all related strains, mutations, modifications or derivatives of the foregoing, (b) any device, technology, or product used in the administration of or to enhance the use or effect of, such vaccine, or (c) any component or constituent material of (a) or (b).